Wallace Fard Muhammad: Continued deification under Elijah Muhammad

-FBI interference
+FBI Investigation

 A declassified Federal Bureau of Investigation (FBI) memorandum dated May 16, 1957, states: "From a review of instant file it does not appear that there has been a concerted effort to locate and fully identify W. D. Fard.
 In as much as Elijah Muhammad recognizes W.D.
 Fard as being Allah (God) and claims that Fard is the source of all of his teachings, it is suggested that an exhaustive effort be made to fully identify and locate W. D. Fard and/or members of his family."
 The FBI took note of the article written by Erdmann Doane Beynon, and it conducted a search for Fard using various aliases including the name "Ford".
 On October 17, 1957, the FBI located and interviewed Hazel Barton-Ford, Wallie Ford's common-law wife, with whom he had a son named Wallace Dodd Ford, born on September 1, 1920.
 This son, later also known as Wallace Max Ford, died in 1942.
 He was serving for the United States Coast Guard, during World War II, at the time of his death.
 Barton-Ford gave a description of Wallie Ford, and described him as a Caucasian New Zealander.
 The FBI's search for Fard was officially closed the following year on April 15, 1958.
 Immigration records did not match any of his aliases.

 On August 15, 1959, the FBI sent a story to the Chicago New Crusader newspaper, stating that Fard was a "Turkish-born Nazi agent who worked for Hitler in World War II".
 According to the FBI story, Fard was a "Muslim from Turkey who had come to the United States in the early 1900s.
 He had met Muhammad in prison … where the two men plotted a confidence game in which followers were charged a fee to become Muslims."